Rules

 • Total score = QSO Points x QSO Multipliers x Power Multiplier + Bonus Station points.

-• An additional 100 points is added to your final score as a bonus for submitting a Cabrillo log file.
+• An additional 100 points is added to your final score as a bonus for submitting your Cabrillo log file online.

 County Line Operations

-• KY Fixed stations that are on a county line must choose a KY county, and exchange that county during the QSO Party.
+• KY Fixed stations on a county line must choose a KY county, and exchange that county during the QSO Party.
 No multiple county exchanges.

-• KY Mobiles and Expeditions that move to a new county are considered to be a new station, and may be contacted again for QSO point credit.
+• KY Mobiles and Expeditions that move to a new county are considered a new station, and can be contacted again for QSO point credit.

-• KY Mobile and Expedition stations may setup on a county line, and each QSO and Multiplier gets credit: For example, N4TY sets on McCreary and Whitley county line & exchanges multiple counties at once:
+• KY Mobile and Expedition stations may setup on a county line, and each QSO and Multiplier gets credit: For example, N4TY sets on the Scott and Fayette county line & exchanges multiple counties at once:

-• Spot yourself and enter MCY/WHI in the comments.
+• Spot yourself and enter SCO/FAY in the comments.

-• Call CQ like this: CQ KYQP de N4TY/MCY/WHI
+• Call CQ like this: CQ KYQP de N4TY/SCO/FAY

-• Operators must log you twice, but some logger programs like N1MM will log 2 QSOs for you.
+• Operators must log you twice, but some logger programs like N1MM will log 2 QSOs at once.

 Miscellaneous